omarrayyann/mujoco_blocks_picking/README.md

-# MuJoCo Blocks Pick and Place Task
+# MuJoCo Blocks Stacking Task
 **Part of the [MujocoAR](https://github.com/omarrayyann/MujocoAR) package demos**

-A MuJoCo simulation environment of a simple blocks pick and place task.
+A MuJoCo simulation environment of a simple blocks stacking task.
 The simulation includes an operational space controller to handle the movement of the KUKA-iiwa14 arm with a gripper at the end.

 <table>